 Get the Right Representation

 Many clients ask me how much their case is worth.
-I give them all the same response: “No lawyer can predict the value of a case.
-If he does, RUN (don’t walk) out of his office!”
-A smart client should also question the true intentions of any attorney who attempts to make such an evaluation.
+I always give them all the same response: “No lawyer can predict the value of a case.
+If he tries, then you should RUN (don’t walk) out of his office!”
+A smart client should also question the true intentions of any attorney who attempts to make such an evaluation in the beginning.